-English singer/songwriter Amy Hollinrake first drew praise in 2016 for her debut EP 'Fade into This' with Blackwater Records, which drew comparisons to Mazzy Star and Sandy Denny.
+English singer/songwriter Amy Hollinrake first drew praise in 2016 for her debut EP 'Fade into This' with Backwater Records, which drew comparisons to Mazzy Star and Sandy Denny.

 With a mostly acoustic setup, composing on her Mountain Dulcimer, Amy draws on folk songs fused with original ideas, to create a unique contemporary sound that breathes new life into traditional stories.
 Accompanied by her band, she finds subtle synergies between acoustic instruments and washing synth textures, weaving through jazz inflected rhythms.

-Researcher and founder of a feminist cataloguing project, lockdown brought Amy dedicated time to develop an ambitious idea, to create an online catalogue of female identity in folk songs and ballads.
-Which is due to be launched 2022.
+Researcher and founder of feminist cataloguing project Loathly Lady, lockdown brought Amy dedicated time to develop an ambitious idea to create an online catalogue of female identity in folk songs and ballads.
+Launching 2022.

 Winner of the Bert Jansch award 2018 and Cecil Sharp House professional folk artist 2021, Amy has been getting known in the London scene and beyond.